 - Indication of Authenticity of Organization

-- Updating of this SSL for addition or removal of websites is a tedious task, because each change needs reissuance and replacement of SSL certificate.
+- Updating this SSL for the addition or removal of websites is a tedious task because each change needs reissuance and replacement of an SSL certificate.

 Wildcard SSL Certificate: